This post may contain affiliate links. Read our disclosure policy.

 • Preheat the air fryer to 375°F for 5 minutes.

-• Place the squash in a large bowl then add the butter, maple syrup, cinnamon and salt and toss well to coat.
+• Place the cubed squash in a large bowl then add the olive, maple syrup, garlic powder, paprika, salt, and optional cinnamon.
+Toss well to coat.

 Last step!
 If you make this, please leave a review letting us know how it was!